Chemical Dosing Pump Assists in Arsenic Removal in Groundwater Wells

 WaterWorld Magazine – May 2015

-Additionally, when solenoid diaphragm pumps were used, the chemical tank required constant vigilance.
+Additionally, when solenoid diaphragm pumps were used, the chemical tank required constant maintenance.
 If fluid volume levels fell below the level of the pump head, the pump became susceptible to suction lift errors, including loss of prime.

-ProSeries-M® M-3 is capable of feed rates to 33.3 GPH/126 LPH, with a 10,000:1 turndown ratio.
-Maximum pressure rating is 125 PSI / 8.6 Bar.
+FLEXFLO® M3 is capable of feed rates to 33.3 GPH/126 LPH and a 10,000:1 turndown ratio.
+The maximum pressure rating is 125 PSI / 8.6 Bar.

-ProSeries-M® M-3 assisted in the resolution of water treatment challenges at Mammoth Community Water District.
+The M3 peristaltic dosing pumps successfully assisted in the resolution of water treatment challenges at Mammoth Community Water District.